vakhariaheet/verifierjs/.github/Readme.md

 ## Bugs and Issues

-If you encounter any bugs or issues, feel free to [open an issue at github](https://github.com/vakhariaheet/verifierjs/issues) or send me an email to
+If you encounter any bugs or issues, feel free to [open an issue at github](https://github.com/vakhariaheet/verifierjs/issues) or email me to
 <heetkv@gmail.com>.
 I also always like to hear from you, if you’re using my code.